Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 [How to Reset the SwitchBot Pan/Tilt Cam](https://support.switch-bot.com/hc/en-us/articles/6040092646807)

 3. If the camera still fails to be connected, please try to uninstall the current SwitchBot app and update to the latest version of the SwitchBot App.

-4. If it still doesn't work, please contact us by clicking "Profile Page" - "Feedback" in the SwitchBot App.

-You can also contact our customer support team by phone, live chat, etc. after step 4.

 For other issues during the process of adding a camera device, see also: